bbc/genie-starter-pack/docs/getting-started.md

 `npm run build-watch` runs the compiler and creates a bundle.
 This means you can view index.html in a browser without having to run a webserver.
 Changes to the source will trigger a rebuild.

+## ES6 Modules

+Code should be packaged as ES6 modules.
+See `src\click-progression-game.js` as an example starting point for a game.

+## Global Script

+Any required global scripts (tools / libs etc) should be loaded via the `globals.json` file in the root.
+See `globals.json.example` for how this works.

+They can be loaded from `node_modules` folder or otherwise should be placed in a `vendor` folder.

+Note that during development the global scripts are loaded on the fly in the index page.
+The index page should not be edited to include any scripts as it is not used in the final build process.

 ## Genie Gel ("GELIE") Documentation

 ## How can I access support?